-Take a walk on the beach with the possibility of seeing rays and Galapagos white tipped sharks.
+Take a walk on the beach with the possibility of seeing, turtles, rays and Galapagos white tipped sharks.
 Afterward you will have an impressive snorkeling around the Pinnacle Rock with opportunities to observe penguins, marine turtles, white tipped reef sharks, and other tropical fish.

 - Bartolome is a volcanic islet just off the east coast of Santiago Island.

 - The island holds some of the most beautiful landscapes in the archipelago.

 - It has a volcanic cone that is easy to climb and provides great views of the other islands.

 - The Pinnacle Rock is the distinctive characteristic of this island, and the most representative landmark of the Galapagos.